Click here to see the agencies that we recommend!

 How much does a visa for Myanmar cost?

 The cost depends on the type of visa you apply for.
 The cheapest is the tourist visa for 28 days, which costs 40 USD.
-Click here for an overview of visas and their costs.

 Where can I apply for a visa?

 You can apply for a visa online, (as I explained above) or directly at the Embassy or Consulate nearer to your place of residence.
 In this last case, however, the procedure is a little longer, and the documents to attach are different.
 So I recommend that you follow the computerized procedure and save the trouble and energy for your trip, unless you need a special visa.

 What are the required documents?